yairm210/Unciv/Game Making Tips.md

 I personally found that table has all the functionality of the above, and more.
 Each class has a different syntax too, so I found it much simpler to just stick with Table for everything.

-## If you're game is getting slow, use the Android profiler in Android Studio
+## If your game is getting slow, use the Android profiler in Android Studio

 The top-down CPU chart is the best code profiler I've ever seen, use it to your advantage!

+### Cache everything

+caching is a trade-off between purer, state-agnostic code and higher performance.
+Coming from a PC background, I automatically assume that anything less than O(n^2) is less than a milisecond and therefore, not a cachinhg candidate.
+This is not so in mobile development.

+ This becomes especially relevant when you need to save and load game data which has lots of connected parts - you have to avoid circular references, and you want to minimise the save size, but you need to reconstruct the missing links when loading.